Danny Thomas (footballer, born 1961): International career

 He was capped twice by England during the tour of Australia in June 1983, playing 137 minutes for the national side.

-Thomas, along with Charlie Creswell and Harvey Elliott shares the honourof winning the UEFA Under-21 European Championship twice.
+Thomas, along with Charlie Cresswell and Harvey Elliott, shares the honour of winning the UEFA Under-21 European Championship twice.

 Career after football

 He completed a degree in physiotherapy after his career came to an end at the age of 26 after a serious injury.
 With the assistance of the Professional Footballers' Association he completed a master's degree.

 After a short period as physio with West Bromwich Albion he went on to run his own practice in Coventry before working in Florida.